steveclarke/mcp-printer/README.md

 - 📝 **Render markdown** - Convert markdown to beautifully formatted PDFs
 - 📊 **Mermaid diagrams** - Flowcharts, sequence diagrams, and more render as visual graphics in markdown
 - 💻 **Syntax-highlighted code** - Automatically render code files with syntax highlighting, line numbers, and proper formatting
+- 🔍 **Page count preview** - Check how many pages a document will print before sending to printer (prevents accidental 200-page printouts!)
 - 🖨️ **List printers** - See all available printers and their status
 - 📋 **Manage queue** - View and cancel print jobs
 - ⚙️ **Configure** - Set default printers